sandyllama/pkmnDiscordBot/README.md

 # pkmnDiscordBot

-Bot to automate and manage competitive Pokémon Draft League play.
+Discord Bot used to automate and manage competitive Pokémon Draft Leagues.

-Discord Bot used to automate a competitive GBA-style draft league.
+Tested on Python 3.5+

+To set up the bot, you need to register a new bot on the Discord app page, get a token, etc. There are plenty of guides for this available.
+The token will be used to connect the bot to your server.
+You must edit pkmnDraftBot.py with your token -- the location is marked clearly within the source.

+The app and supporting data file (pkmnDraftBot.py, pkmnList.txt) must be placed in a directory together.
+The Python app needs to run indefinitely,as long as the draft is running.
+I would recommend using `screen` or `nohup` to accomplish this.